Foodies Find Diverse Flavors on Florida’s Historic Coast

 September: St. Augustine Spanish Wine Festival; St. Augustine Independent Restaurant Association (SAiRA) Food & Wine Fest; Friends of the GTM Reserve’s OceanWise Sustainable Seafood Fundraiser

-November: Annual St. Augustine Great Chowder Debate; Tour de Farm
+November: St. Augustine Great Chowder Debate; Tour de Farm

 March: St. Augustine Lions Seafood Festival

-April: Annual Rhythm & Ribs Festival; Taste of St. Augustine Festival
+April: Rhythm & Ribs Festival; Taste of St. Augustine Festival